flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/ils-indicator.md

 The PFD can show important additional information for various types of approaches.

-Most common ones are ILS and RNP-RNAV but depending on aircraft configuration others are available: [GLS](https://www.skybrary.aero/index.php/GBAS_Landing_System_(GLS)){target=new} , [MLS](https://en.wikipedia.org/wiki/Microwave_landing_system){target=new}.
+The most common ones are ILS and RNP-RNAV but depending on aircraft configuration others are available: [GLS](https://www.skybrary.aero/index.php/GBAS_Landing_System_(GLS)){target=new}, [MLS](https://en.wikipedia.org/wiki/Microwave_landing_system){target=new}.

-Main features of the approach information are deviation scales for horizontal and vertical path deviation.
+The main features of the approach information are deviation scales for horizontal and vertical path deviation.

 !!! info ""
-    Currently the FlyByWire A32NX is only capable of ILS approaches.
+    Currently, the FlyByWire A32NX is only capable of ILS approaches.
 RNP-RNAV will be available once the custom Flight Management System has LNAV and VNAV capabilities.

 ## ILS Deviation Scale

 This scale appears when the pilot presses the LS pushbutton on the EFIS panel.
-The index is the magenta diamond and is displayed when the glideslope and localiser signals are valid.
+The index is the magenta diamond and is displayed when the glideslope and localizer signals are valid.

 If the deviation index is out of the displayed range, only half a diamond is displayed at the end of the scale.

-The localiser scale is a horizontal set of dots below the artificial horizon.
+The localizer scale is a horizontal set of dots below the artificial horizon.

 The glideslope scale is a vertical set of dots on the right side of the artificial horizon.

-The yellow line in the centre of the dots is where the aircraft is in relation to the glideslope or the localiser signal.
+The yellow line in the center of the dots is where the aircraft is in relation to the glideslope or the localizer signal.

-The localiser scale flashes and will continue to flash if the deviation exceeds 1/4 of a dot for two seconds (above 15 feet radio altitude).
+The localizer scale flashes and will continue to flash if the deviation exceeds 1/4 of a dot for two seconds (above 15 feet radio altitude).
 The glide scale flashes and continues to flash if the deviation exceeds one dot for two seconds (above 100 feet radio altitude).

 "LOC" and the glide scale half index symbols flash and continue to flash if the deviation exceeds two dots for two seconds.

-One dot represents ± 0.8 degrees of deviation on the localiser scale and ± 0.4 degrees on the glideslope scale.
+One dot represents ± 0.8 degrees of deviation on the localizer scale and ± 0.4 degrees on the glideslope scale.

 ### ILS Information